 Performers of tango music

-We present some of the most popular current tango orchestras, duos or soloists who travel the world to perform live at milongas, festivals and encuentros.
+Tango music is diverse: there is tango songs or chansons with guitar accompaniment, small chamber music ensembles or large orchestras.
+Here we present some of the most popular current duos, soloists or tango orchestras that travel the world to perform live at milongas, festivals and encuentros.

 Ranas - Dúo Porteño De Tango

 Leandro Schnaider and Pablo Schiaffino, the famous duo de tango, enchants every audience with their virtuoso interplay of bandoneón and piano.
 Website

 The internationally acclaimed Dúo Ranas, consisting of Leandro Schnaider (bandoneón) and Pablo Schiaffino (piano), was founded in 2007 and has been touring Europe twice a year since then.
 Typical is their precise and passionate approach to listening, deciphering and condensing the old recordings left by the great orchestras of the last century.
 They play beautifully danceable tangos, valses and milongas and already recorded three CDs.

 The Argentine formation Sexteto Milonguero caused a sensation all over the world with their energetic style and released 3 CDs.
 Singer and front man Javier Di Ciriaco released his first solo CD in 2017.